 Kristine Fuler, an English rater, encourages students to “speak clearly” during speaking assessments.
-It is important for students to take the time to listen to their response to ensure that they are satisfied with their recording before hitting the submit button.
+It is important for students to take the time to listen to their responses to ensure that they are satisfied with their recording before hitting the submit button.

 Kathy MacArthur, a French rater suggests that when a student feels they do not have vocabulary specific to the prompt, they should not panic.
 There may be a variety of ways to answer the questions in the prompt.
 The student should be encouraged to put forth their best effort to focus on the parts of the prompt that they can address.
 They should be bold and respond using the vocabulary that they do know.

-If your students keep these tips in mind, they will be well on their way to not only an excellent rating, but to building strong, real-world language skills that can benefit them for a lifetime.
+If your students keep these tips in mind, they will be well on their way to not only an excellent rating but to building strong, real-world language skills that can benefit them for a lifetime.

-Click here to learn more about Avant Advance, which trains language teachers in proficiency standards the same way we train our raters.
+Click here to learn more about Avant ADVANCE, which trains language teachers in proficiency standards the same way we train our raters.

 About Avant Assessment

 Avant’s mission is to improve the teaching and learning of language in the US and around the world through effective language proficiency testing and professional development.
 Our products are not only for educators but also for business and government agencies that see the significant positive impact from bilingual team members.